MicrosoftDocs/azure-devops-docs/docs/boards/work-items/workflow-and-state-categories.md

 State categories determine how Agile planning tools and select dashboard widgets treat each workflow state.
 The state categories used by the backlogs, boards and widgets are Proposed, In Progress, and Complete.

-Here's how the default, inherited states map to the state categories for all three system processes plus test case management WITs.
+Here's how the default, inherited states map to the state categories for the four system processes plus test case management WITs.
 The workflow states for Test Case, Test Design, and Test Suite are the same across all four system processes.

 #### [Agile process](#tab/agile-process)

 :::row:::
    :::column span="2":::